Georgia (U.S. state): Native American tribes

 Tribes which historically lived in what is now Georgia include the Muscogee (including the Hitchiti subgroup), the Cherokee, the Oconi, the Guale, the Yamasee and the Apalachee.
 Other tribes which at various times lived in or migrated through Georgia include the Apalachicola, the Chatot, the Yuchi, the Chiaha, the Chickasaw, the Okmulgee, the Shawnee and the Timucua.
 Today there are no federally recognized tribes in Georgia, but there are three state-recognized tribes.
 Many inhabitants of Georgia identify as being Native American alone (32,151 people in 2010 census and 50,618 in 2020) or Native American in combination with one or more other races (51,873 people in 2010 census and 163,423 in 2020).
 Many Georgians also reported belonging to various Native American tribes in 2010 census, the largest of which was the Cherokee (21,525 people).
 Other tribes reported in Georgia in 2010 included for example the Muscogee (2,370 people), the Choctaw (1,419), the Sioux (1,027), the Seminole (664) and more.

 Economy

-Georgia's 2018 total gross state product was $602 billion.
+According to the U.S. Bureau of Economic Analysis, in 2025, Georgia's total gross state product was $924.8 billion and its per capita personal income was $65,382.
 For years Georgia as a state has had the highest credit rating by Standard & Poor's (AAA) and is one of only 15 states with a AAA rating.
 If Georgia were a stand-alone country, it would be the 28th-largest economy in the world, based on data from 2005.
 As of 2025, Georgia has been noted by Area Development Magazine as the Top State for Doing Business for 12 consecutive years.
+As of 2026, Georgia was a top ten exporting state out of all U.S. states, doubling the national average for export growth, and surpassing its export record five years in a row.
+In 2025, 99.7% of businesses in Georgia were small businesses, and employed 42.5% of the state's work force.